Index of contents

 The deposit may be forfeited to the Austrian National Library to cover costs for any damage to the items borrowed.
 It can also be forfeited as a compensatory payment, or to cover replacement costs.

 |For all persons with the right to borrow||80.00|

 How many items can you borrow?

 You may borrow up to 5 volumes at any one time.
 This means that further volumes can only be ordered or borrowed after items originally borrowed have been returned.
 The Austrian National Library is entitled to restrict the number of items that may be borrowed.

 Where can you collect or give back ordered works?

+At the issue desk of Reading Room 1 (Main Reading Room), Mon - Sun, 9 am - 8.30 pm.
 Please collect items personally, presenting your borrower’s ID card.
 Items will only be released to persons nominated by you if they can present both your borrower’s ID card and appropriate written authorisation.
 If ordered items are not collected within the allotted period, they will be made available for others to use.

 Please note: works ordered by entitled borrowers are held ready only during the working hours of the Local Loan Desk.
 If, in an exceptional case, you wish to use the work in the reading room, type in "Lesesaal" at the slot “Kommentar” in "QuickSearch"!

 How long may you borrow?